All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 The Two-Minute Rule

-When you cannot summon the energy for a full workout, a full meal prep session, or any other health-related task, commit to doing it for just two minutes.
+When you can't summon the energy for a full workout, a full meal prep session, or any other health-related task, commit to doing it for just two minutes.
 Walk for two minutes.
 Chop vegetables for two minutes.
 Stretch for two minutes.
 More often than not, those two minutes turn into ten, then twenty.
 The hardest part is always starting.

 The Temptation Bundling Method

 Pair something you need to do with something you want to do.
 Listen to your favorite podcast only while walking.
 Watch your guilty-pleasure TV show only while stretching or doing light exercise.
 Save a particular playlist for meal prep time.
-This technique, developed by behavioral scientist Katy Milkman, leverages existing desires to power behaviors that feel effortful.
+This technique, developed by behavioral scientist Katy Milkman, uses existing desires to power behaviors that feel effortful.

 The Fresh Start Effect